August 23, 2019

 Tablescape Competition & Ice Cream🍦

 Monday, August 26, at 6:30 pm in the Madera Ballroom, TWOQC will host the FIRST Ice Cream Social and Creative Tablescape Competition.
 Nine teams will be competing for the soon-to-be coveted Quail Creek “Best of Show Award.”
 Additional awards will be the “Best Expression of Theme” and “Most Original Tablescape.”
 Each participant will be a prize winner, and judging will be by our Banquet Staff.
-This is a ticketed event, and tickets can be obtained for $5 from Bobbi Gordon (firstname.lastname@example.org) or complete the Reservation Form on the website.
+This is a ticketed event.

-Tickets for the much anticipated Javelina Hoedown Sunday, October 13, 5-8 pm benefiting the Scholarship committee, will be available for purchase at the program.
-Questions regarding this event, contact email@example.com.
+Tickets for the much anticipated Javelina Hoedown Sunday, October 13, 5-8 pm benefiting the Scholarship committee, will be available for purchase at Monday’s program.
+Questions regarding this event, contact firstname.lastname@example.org.

 Tickets will be sold for the October 28 Membership Brunch with musical entertainment by Amber Norgaard and her friend Sabra.
 The doors open at 11 am, bar service starts at 10:30 am.
 Questions regarding the membership brunch, contact email@example.com.